-TYPEWRITER: Replacing The Drawband On A Remington Portable.Posted: January 30, 2019
+TYPEWRITER: Replacing The Drawcord On A Remington Portable.Posted: January 30, 2019

-The machine used in this article is a 1924 Remington Portable #1, but the drawband mechanics are the same on the Portable #2 and #3, so, let’s start:
+The machine used in this article is a 1924 Remington Portable #1, but the drawcord mechanics are the same on the Portable #2 and #3, so, let’s start:

-I’ve replaced several drawbands on different Remington Portables.
+I’ve replaced several drawcords on different Remington Portables.
+Below is my method (not the method) for replacing the broken cord with a new cord.
 What you need is:

 - a magnetic rod to ‘lock’ the main spring, I use a flashlight with a magnetic bottom,

-- a piece of string to serve as drawband.
-I use thin black woven string intended for venetian blinds,
+- a cord to serve as a drawcord.
+I use thin black woven cord intended for venetian blinds,

-- a piece of wire to finagle the string through the holes in the main spring.
+- a piece of wire to finagle the cord through the holes in the main spring.
 I use a dental hook for that,

 - a sharp screwdriver,

-- a thin wooden/bamboo stick, I use a ‘saté stick’ for skewering meat, but as long as it’s thin and about 20cm long, it will do,
+- a thin wooden/bamboo stick, I use a ‘saté stick’ for skewering meat, but as long as it’s thin and about 20cm long (like a thin crocheting hook/needle), it will do,

 - A soft cushion to put the machine on, I use a piece of foam.